Siamese Image Modeling for Self-Supervised Vision Representation Learning: Conclusion

 \section{Conclusion}

-As the representatives of self-supervised learning paradigm, Instance Discrimination (ID) and Masked Image Modeling (MIM) have their own strengths and weaknesses.
-ID usually displays high linear probing performance, but fails to perform dense prediction well.
-MIM instead excels at dense prediction, but delivers lower linear probing results.
-We claim that this is caused by neglecting the representation requirements of either semantic alignment or spatial sensitivity.
-To address this dilemma, we observe that (1) semantic alignment can be learned by contrasting different augmented views; (2) spatial sensitivity can be obtained by modeling dense representations from masked images.
-As a result, we propose Siamese Image Modeling (\name{}), which predicts the dense representations of an augmented view, based on another masked augmented view from the same image.
-Extensive ablations have verified our observations. \name\ is able to obtain comparable linear evaluation results with ID, and dense prediction results with MIM. \paragraph{Acknowledgments} The work is supported by the National Key R\&D Program of China (2020AAA0105200), Beijing Academy of Artificial Intelligence.
+Different self-supervised learning (SSL) frameworks have their own strengths: Instance Discrimination (ID) possesses good semantic alignment, and Masked Image Modeling (MIM) has decent spatial sensitivity.
+In this study, we propose a new SSL framework, namely Siamese Image Modeling (\name{}), to show that it's possible to obtain two properties at the same time using only a single dense loss.
+We observe that (1) semantic alignment can be learned by matching different augmented views; (2) spatial sensitivity can be obtained by modeling dense representations from masked images.
+As a result, we propose Siamese Image Modeling (\name{}), which predicts the dense representations of an augmented view, based on another masked augmented view from the same image. \name\ is able to outperform ID and MIM methods over a wide range of downstream tasks.
+We hope that \name\ can bring some insights and inspirations for self-supervised pre-training, and open new possibilities in this domain.

+\textbf{Limitations.} The training of \name\ is less efficient compared to that of MAE.
+Using fewer tokens or smaller resolutions for the target branch may reduce the computation burden.
+Because this paper focuses on exploring the possibility of self-supervised pretraining, \ie combining linear separability and spatial sensitivity within a single loss, and revealing the connection between ID and MIM methods, we expect to propose a more efficient way to perform \name\ pretraining in future work.

+\textbf{Potential negative societal impacts.} Our method has similar problems of the SSL paradigm.
+It requires huge computational resources to conduct large scale pretraining, which may consume a lot of electricity.
+Furthermore, it may possess biases in its digested data, and therefore should be used with caution. \paragraph{Acknowledgments} The work is partially supported by the National Natural Science Foundation of China under Grants No.U19B2044, No.61836011 and No.62022048.